Hilbert's paradox of the Grand Hotel

 Hilbert's paradox of the Grand Hotel (colloquially the Infinite Hotel Paradox or Hilbert's Hotel) is a thought experiment which illustrates a counterintuitive property of infinite sets.
 It shows that a fully occupied hotel with infinitely many rooms may still accommodate additional guests, even infinitely many of them, and this process may be repeated infinitely often.
-The idea was introduced by David Hilbert in a 1924-1925 lecture "Über das Unendliche", first printed in (Hilbert 2013), and was popularized through George Gamow's 1947 book One Two Three...
+The idea was introduced by David Hilbert in a 1924–1925 lecture "Über das Unendliche", and was popularized through George Gamow's 1947 book One Two Three...
 Infinity.

 The paradox

 Hilbert imagines a hypothetical hotel with rooms numbered 1, 2, 3, and so on with no upper limit.
 This is called a countably infinite number of rooms.
 Initially every room is occupied, and yet new visitors arrive, each expecting their own room.
 A normal, finite hotel could not accommodate new guests once every room is full.
-However, it can be shown that the existing guests and newcomers — even an infinite number of them — can each have their own room in the infinite hotel.
+However, it can be shown that the existing guests and newcomers – even an infinite number of them – can each have their own room in the infinite hotel.